certik/theoretical-physics/src/quantum/dft.rst

     =-6 A \left({1\over\mu} - {A\over\beta}\right)

-where we used:
+where we used the derivative of $A(\beta)$, which after a tedious, but straightforward differentiation is:

 .. math::

     A'(\beta) = \cdots = 2\left({1\over\mu} - {A\over\beta}\right)

-Plugging this back in, we get after simplification:
+Plugging this back in, we get:

 .. math::